YosoraLife/Bookshelf-jukebox/INSTALL.md

 ### Plex
 This installation asummes that you have an active Plex server.
 [Plex](https://www.plex.tv) is software to manage your personal media collection (Movies, TV series and Music).
 Plex consist of 2 parts, a central server (Plex Media Server) to manage and stream the media.
 And the client to play the media.
 This installation uses Plex dedicated music player called Plexamp for the playback of music.
 To be able to use the headless version of Plexamp you do need an paid PlexPass subscription.

-*Note: Would you like to build this bookshelf jukebox but use other software instead?
-That is possible.
-But in that case you can skip the [Installation of (headless) Plexamp](https://gitlab.com/YosoraLife/bookshelf-jukebox/-/blob/main/INSTALL.md#installation-of-headless-plexamp) part of this installation guide.
-Also you will need to change the code in jukebox-startup-sh to display the correct website at startup and jukebox-controls.py to have the controls interact with the proper api.*

 ### NFC reader
 The NFC reader was a bit tricky to setup, this code is tested, and meant to be used with: